dblanque/pdns-recursor-scripts/README.md

 in the `local-domains.list` file, and define your main domain as `main_domain` (For alternative functions like `postresolve_binat` to work).

+### DISCLAIMER

+CNAME internal domain replacement does not support full CNAME chain resolution so you may need to use A/AAAA records if your application does not complete the DNS chain by itself.

 ```lua
 -- /etc/powerdns/pdns-recursor-scripts/conf.d/local-resolve.lua
 return {